smarthsharma07/smarthsharma07/README.md

 I’m a **first-year engineering student** focused on building a strong base in
 **Python, data analysis, and software development**.

-I learn best by **doing** — completing structured projects, passing test cases, and understanding the reasoning behind solutions rather than memorizing steps.
+I learn best by **doing**, completing structured projects, passing test cases, and understanding the reasoning behind solutions rather than memorizing steps.

 Currently, I’m expanding toward **full-stack development and machine learning**